Daph1986/mamamaki/README.md

 3. [cdnjs](https://cdnjs.com/) to get the fontawsome cdn from.
 4. [jQuery](https://code.jquery.com/) to get the jQuery cdn from.
 5. [Am I Responsive?](http://ami.responsivedesign.is/?url=https%3A%2F%2Fdaph1986.github.io%2FPostfly-business-card-creator%2Findex.html) to check the responsiveness and make the mockups.
+6. [WebAIM](https://webaim.org/resources/contrastchecker/)used for checking contrasts on the site.

 ### Acknowledgements

 - My mentor from Code Institute, thank you Narender for your time and guidance.
-- My husband, thank you Django for taking care of our son more so I can work on my education, thank you for your patience.
+- My husband, thank you Django for taking more care of our son so I can work on my education, thank you for trying my cooking skills with these recipes and thank you for your patience.
 - Fellow student, Sean McMahon, in who's Readme file I saw the idea to make a collabsable table of contents.
 - Fellow student, Kotaro Tanaka, in who's Readme file I saw the idea to make it possible to go back of the top of a page.
 - Fellow student, Benjamin Kavanagh (BenKav_lead), for looking into my code and remind me to use also the url_for also my images to prevent them from giving a 404.
 ```
 {{ url_for('static', filename='images/logo.png') }}
 ```
-- Fellow slack members, Andrew Dempsey, Mike Avgeros and Pete Baker for extensive testing my project.
+- Fellow slack members, Andrew Dempsey, Mike Avgeros and Peter Baker for extensively testing my project.

 <div align="right"><a href="#top">🔝</a></div>